CEI-lab/ece3400-2017/docs/Grading/Milestone_score.md

 * 2 points: Robot that successfully signals 'done' on the screen when the maze has been mapped
 * 2 points: Robot that successfully plays 'done' on the speaker when the maze has been mapped

 Notice, that this milestone is focused on the FPGA display.
-You can pull off this milestone with a simulated robot traversal if your robot is not finished.
+You can pull off most this milestone with a simulated robot traversal if your robot is not finished.